roshan076/My-Portfolio/Web-Design/README.md

 ### 11. Piano
 The [`Piano`](./11.Piano/index.html) project is a responsive web design exercise from freeCodeCamp, featuring a piano layout with white and black keys.
 The design includes a freeCodeCamp logo and adjusts for different screen sizes, ensuring a smooth experience across devices.

+### 12. City Skyline:
+The [`City-Skyline`](./12.City-Skyline/index.html) folder contains a project that showcases a responsive city skyline design, with buildings and windows styled using CSS variables and gradients.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.